 Could the spreading of activated limestone or fishing stickleback help remove nutrients from the Baltic Sea?
 Do these new conservation measures have potential to save the Baltic Sea, or will they remain as experiments?
-In the SEABASED online event on January 26th, 2021 we will tell more about the results from SEABASED pilots that aim to reduce internal nutrient load.
-We will also hear keynotes and expert views from Finland and Sweden.
-The event will be held in English.
-The timetable is announced according to the Finnish time zone (UTC+2).
+In the SEABASED online event on January 26th, 2021 we revealed the results from SEABASED pilots that aim to reduce internal nutrient load.
+We heard keynotes and expert views from Finland and Sweden.
+The event was held in English.

 - Welcoming words – Annamari Arrakoski-Engardt, CEO, John Nurminen Foundation